Possession of Cocaine in Florida

 Defenses to Cocaine Possession

-In addition to the pretrial defenses and trial defenses that can be raised in any criminal case, specific and common defenses to the crime of Possession of Cocaine are:
+In addition to the pretrial defenses and trial defenses that can be raised in any criminal case, common defenses to the crime of Possession of Cocaine are:

 Constructive Possession